-The EJ Expert Group was formed to help develop a range of options to address EJ concerns through a transparent, inclusive process reflecting community values and priorities.
-The role of the EJ Expert group is to:
+The environmental justice expert group was formed through a transparent and inclusive process to help develop a range of options to address environmental justice concerns reflecting community values and priorities.
+The role of the environmental justice expert group was to:

-- Provide expert knowledge, guidance, and recommendations regarding EJ considerations in the Delta to Council members and staff; - Bring community insights and perspectives to the agency EJ discussions and

-Build a strong relationship with Council staff, fellow EJ Expert Group representatives, and other community groups and leaders.
+- Provide expert knowledge, guidance, and recommendations regarding environmental justice considerations in the Delta to Council members and staff; - Bring community insights and perspectives to the agency environmental justice discussions and - Build a strong relationship with Council staff, fellow environmental justice expert group representatives, and other community groups and leaders.

-The EJ Expert Group is comprised of representatives from four community-based organizations that work in areas including, but not limited to, community advocacy, building partnerships, tribal concerns, social and environmental sciences, and topics relevant to the Delta, such as water supply and quality, ecosystem restoration, flood risk reduction, and cultural, recreational, agricultural, and natural resource values.
-Through the EJ Expert Group, these groups were able to develop closer relationships and understandings of each other's work as relevant to the Delta.
-The group provided input on the main components of the issue paper, including public participation, the design of the interview guide, outreach to interviewees, and interview data analysis.
-Additionally, the EJ Expert Group provided input on several areas of the Council's work that pertain to EJ, including Delta Adapts, the Delta Plan and the Council's Covered Action Process, several components of the Delta Science Program, the current 2020 Public Participation Plan, and the development of other Council initiatives including the Science for Communities Initiative, and the Delta Residents Survey.
-The EJ Expert Group also led discussions on topics including housing and the unhoused and tribal sovereignty.
-The EJ Expert Group reviewed and provided input on draft versions of this issue paper and informed the development of the issue paper recommendations.
+The environmental justice expert group was comprised of representatives from four CBOs whose work includes community advocacy, building partnerships, tribal concerns, social and environmental sciences, and topics relevant to the Delta, such as water supply and quality, ecosystem restoration, flood risk reduction, and cultural, recreational, agricultural, and natural resource values.
+Through the environmental justice expert group, these groups were able to develop closer relationships and understandings of each other's work as relevant to the Delta.
+The group provided comments and feedback to staff on a range of issues, including public participation, the design of the interview process and guide, outreach to interviewees, and interview data analysis.
+The environmental justice expert group also led discussions on topics including housing and the unhoused and tribal sovereignty.